safkanyazilim/eanapilib/README.md

 - [Android SDK] [android-sdk] needs to be installed and both the tools and platform-tools directories are assumed to be on the path.
 Additionally you'll need to have at least Android version 14 setup (4.0 Ice Cream Sandwich).

 ###Steps
-Command line versions of each step are in parenthesis.

-1. Download the source code from git (`git clone git://ExpediaInc/ean-android/ean-android.git`)
+1. Download the source code from git: `git clone git://ExpediaInc/ean-android/ean-android.git`.

-2. Open a command line in the cloned directory (`cd ean-android`).
+2. Open a command line in the cloned directory: `cd ean-android`.

-3. Now run the ant target to build the api-lib and sample-app (`ant`)
+3. Now run the ant target to build the api-lib and sample-app: `ant`.
     - The library has now been built, published to a local artifactory repository, the app has had its dependencies resolved and has been built in the debug configuration.

-4. The output apk can be found at `ean-android/sample-app/bin/sample-app-debug.apk` and can be installed using the command line function `adb install ean-android/sample-app/bin/sample-app-debug.apk`
+4. The output apk can be found at `ean-android/sample-app/bin/sample-app-debug.apk` and can be installed using the command line function `adb install ean-android/sample-app/bin/sample-app-debug.apk`.

 ##Building The Only Library